Ashb87/Ms4-island-furniture/README.md

 Models I have added myself for the project can be found in the products app (ProductReview) and the contact app (Contact).

+### Adding Categories and Products

+- When I first started building my project I knew that I wanted to use a lot of images of my dads own furniture to make the site.
+Doing this I knew I would need to manually add in all the categories and products myself as I wasn't going to be using any pre existing databases.
+With the advice from Code Institute I added only a few items to the categories and products files within my fixtures folder.
+This was enough to work with and help design the layout of the site to see how the products pages would display.
+- Once I had deployed the site and installed the postgres database I was then able to add a lot more products and images by using the product management form.
+This was a great way for me to test all the functionality of adding, editing and deleting products to and from the database.

 ## Features